-Provision for Loan Losses.
+Provision for Credit Losses.
 We recognize that losses may be experienced in connection with our lending activities.
-To determine the adequacy of our loan loss allowance, we periodically perform evaluations of our loan portfolio.
+To determine the adequacy of our allowance for credit losses, we periodically perform evaluations of our loan portfolio.
 These evaluations include our above-described loan portfolio monitoring, categorizing the loans according to certain risk factors, and determining the expected range of potential losses for each category and the loan portfolio as a whole.
-As part of these evaluations, loans classified as Delinquent Loans or Impaired Loans are further analyzed to determine whether additional loan loss allowances for these loans are warranted.
-We had an allowance for loan losses of \$2,710,000 as of December 31, 2022, which we consider adequate to provide for probable losses.
-There can be no assurance that actual losses will not exceed the established allowance for loan losses.
-There were no loans charged against the allowance or recoveries of charged off loan principal credited against the allowance during 2022, 2021 or 2020.
-For additional details, see Note 3 on page A-8 and Note 15 on page A-19 of the Financial Statements.
+As part of these evaluations, loans classified as Delinquent Loans are further analyzed to determine whether additional allowances for credit losses for these loans are warranted.
+We had an allowance for credit losses of \$2,630,000 (consisting of \$2,455,000 allowance for credit losses on loans and \$175,000 liability for unfunded commitments) as of December 31, 2023, which we consider adequate to provide for expected credit losses.
+There can be no assurance that actual losses will not exceed the established allowance for credit losses.
+There were no loans charged against the allowance or recoveries of charged off loan principal credited against the allowance during 2023, 2022 or 2021.
+For additional details, see Note 3 starting on page A-9 of the Financial Statements.